d-griffin-dev/d-griffin-dev.github.io/_posts/2014-07-28-finding-weird-stuff-in-the-access-logs.md

 - "access logs"
 ---

-# Finding Weird Stuff in the Access Logs

 One of the jobs I have self-appointed myself as a Monday task is looking over the access logs for our various sites that we host.
 Our vendor doesn't provide the best tools for doing this, but it has proven a fairly interesting endeavor nonetheless.
 I am keeping track of some of these things in an informal log.
 Here are some weird things that I have noticed already.

 ### A Funny Looking Mirror